coolpydev/code_for_fun/WhatsApp_img_notes_extractor/readme.md

 ## Update!

 Model efficiency improved to 91.112%.
+And I'm actively using it on my smartphone.